crawl/crawl/crawl-ref/docs/crawl_manual.rst

 I. Targeting
 ****************************************

-When throwing or firing something, evoking wands, or casting certain spells, you are asked for a direction.
+When throwing something, evoking certain wands, or casting spells, you are asked for a direction.
 There are several ways to tell Crawl which monster to target.

 You can press '?' when asked for a direction; this will bring up a help screen.
 Otherwise, you use the following commands: